yusufseyrek/refactor-code-challenge/Refactoring.md

 You will be graded on the exhaustiveness and quality of your unit tests, the depth of your refactor, and the level of insight into your thought process provided by the written explanation.

 ## Your Explanation Here

+In this refactored version, we have separated the generation of the partition key candidate from the validation and transformation of the candidate.
+We have also removed the unnecessary type check and stringification of the candidate.
+  Finally, we use a hash of the candidate key if it is too long, rather than falling back to a trivial key.